PiyushKalyanpy/GyanaGuru/CODE OF CONDUCT.md

 ### Acceptable Behaviour

-* Participate in an authentic and active way.
+* Participate authentically and actively.
 In doing so, you contribute to the health and longevity of this community.
 * Exercise consideration and respect in your speech and actions.
 * Attempt collaboration before conflict.
 * Refrain from demeaning, discriminatory, or harassing behavior and speech.
-* Be mindful of your surroundings and of your fellow participants.
+* Be mindful of your surroundings and your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone * in distress, or violations of this Code of Conduct, even if they seem inconsequential.
-Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.
+Remember that community event venue may be shared with members of the public; please be respectful to all patrons of these locations.

 ### Unacceptable Behaviour

-* Violence, threats of violence or violent language directed against another person.
+* Violence, threats of violence, or violent language directed against another person.
-* Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
+* Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes and language.
 * Posting or displaying sexually explicit or violent material.
 * Posting or threatening to post other people’s personally identifying information ("doxing").
 * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 * Inappropriate photography or recording.
 * Inappropriate physical contact.
 You should have someone’s consent before touching them.
 * Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+This includes sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
-* Deliberate intimidation, stalking or following (online or in person).
+* Deliberate intimidation, stalking, or following (online or in person).
 * Advocating for, or encouraging, any of the above behavior.
 * Sustained disruption of community events, including talks and presentations.